nava071/sample-parasoft/README.md

 pipenv install -r requirements.txt
 playwright install --with-deps
 pipenv run pytest -s -v --browser firefox --headed --slowmo 500 --output=.\\results --video=on --screenshot=only-on-failure
+# In the above command, Change browser name to "chromium" or "webkit" to run in that target
 ```

 ## Build a docker and run tests